ToniWilliams1/toniwilliams1/README.md

  <details>
 <summary>About Me</summary>
 <br>
-I bring a unique perspective to the intersection of technology and security.
 Driven by curiosity, I committed 30 weeks to learn how to code through an organization called 100 Devs.
 I spent 30 weeks freelancing, volunteering with community initiatives like Grassroots Grocery, and building full-stack web applications using the MERN stack.
 Now, I am a graduate student working on obtaining my Master's Degree in Digital Forensics and Cybersecurity.
 I’m passionate about building secure, scalable systems that address modern security challenges.

 </div>